taxonomy boot camp 2018 schedule

 Joanne Claussen, Program Director, Content Enrichment, Thomson Reuters

-• Ahren E Lehnert, Principal Taxonomist, Nike Inc., USA
+• Ahren Lehnert, Principal Taxonomist, Nike Inc., USA

 • Suzanne Carroll, Product Director, Data Intelligence, XO Group (The Knot)